 The Shibashi are a group of 18 individual Qigong exercises that are designed to balance the Qi throughout the body.
-Each Shinashi exercise is focused on a primary meridian pair, or element, although some can be modified to change, or enhance, this.
+Each Shibashi exercise is focused on a primary meridian pair, or element, although some can be modified to change, or enhance, this.
 These exercises are medicinal and can be used to treat (in a complementary fashion) a number of common ailments.

 The Shibashi Postures